 To the right of that message, you can select one of two options to change the sampling size:

-- Greater precision: uses the maximum sample size possible to give you results that are the most precise representation of your full data set
+- Greater precision: Uses the maximum sample size possible to give you results that are the most precise representation of your full data set

-- Faster response: uses a smaller sampling size to give you faster results
+- Faster response: Uses a smaller sampling size to give you faster results

 Sampling works differently for these reports than for default reports or ad-hoc queries.

-Multi-Channel Funnel and Attribution reports
+Multi-Channel Funnels and Multi-Channel Funnels Attribution reports

-Like default reports, no sampling is applied unless you modify the report, for example, by changing the lookback window, by changing which conversions are included, or by adding a segment or secondary dimension.
+Like default reports, no sampling is applied unless you modify the report—for example, by changing the lookback window, by changing which conversions are included, or by adding a segment or secondary dimension.
 If you modify the report in any way, a maximum sample of 1M conversions will be returned.

 Flow-visualization reports (Users Flow, Behavior Flow, Events Flow, Goal Flow) are generated from a maximum of 100K sessions for the selected date range.